darshilshah3008/Object-Detection-with-1-1-mm-accuracy/README.md

 # Ultrasonic SONAR-Based Object Localization & Drawing Pen System

-This project implements a **40 kHz ultrasonic SONAR-based localization system** capable of detecting the position of an object in 2-D space with approximately **5 mm – 1 cm accuracy**.
+This project implements a **40 kHz ultrasonic SONAR-based localization system** capable of detecting the position of an object in 2-D space with approximately **1 mm – 1 mm accuracy**.
 A custom **drawing pen mechanism** physically draws according to the detected coordinates.

 The system continuously senses the object’s position using multiple receivers, performs triangulation, and visualizes the location on a terminal and LCD.